wink-travel/docs/src/content/docs/studio/payment-terms.md

 The Payment Services will be provided by the contracting entity depending on the country in which the Affiliate is located as per below:

-United States: TripPay Corporation Address: 30 N. Gould St, Suite 22578, Sheridan, WY  82801
+* United States: TripPay Corporation, 30 N. Gould St, Suite 22578, Sheridan, WY 82801.
+* Rest of the world: TripPay Slovakia

 **1. Your use of the Payment Services**